ProJobless/Charme/readme.md

 **Warning: This is for preview puposes only.
 This version is NOT stable and NOT secure yet.
 It will be released after it has been completed and peer reviewed.
 This will probably take some years.**

-The project is splitted into the following sub projects:
+The project is splitted into the following sub projects, most important directories are: